mlwrogers/cpaas-sandbox/docs/basics/whatsVideoInteraction.md

 layout: default
 title: What is Video Interaction?
 parent: The Basics
+nav_order: 3
 ---

 # Video Interaction

 8x8 Video Interaction product (Vi) is an enterprise tool designed to elevate customer engagement.
 It focuses on the one-to-one interactions through an out-of-the-box solution.

+📘  Did you know, Video Interaction is built on top of JaaS! 🎷 🚀 {: .text-blue-000 }

 In many situations, emails, chat, and phone calls are not the most efficient way to assist customers.
 In other situations, sending an employee on-site is a costly, time-consuming, and inefficient use of time.